History of Rainbow Springs

 But why would someone build waterfalls here?
 After the mines around the springs were exhausted, the area was purchased and turned into a tourist attraction.
-In the early- and mid-20th century, businessmen capitalized on Florida’s tropical image to attract even more people to this “jungle oasis.”
-Tropical-looking waterfalls complimented the park’s springs and its collection of exotic animals, enticing visitors who had a particular vision of Florida in their minds.
+In the early and mid-20th century, business owners capitalized on Florida’s tropical image to attract even more people to this “jungle oasis.”
+Tropical-looking waterfalls complemented the park’s springs and its collection of exotic animals, enticing visitors who had a particular vision of Florida in their minds.

-There are many relics of Rainbow Springs State Park’s past as a kitschy tourist attraction.
-The waterfalls, the rainbow fountain, the entrance walk, gift shop, dining terrace and the remains of the aviary and animal cages all date from the 1960s, Florida’s golden age of tourism.
+There are many relics of Rainbow Springs State Park’s past as a tourist attraction.
+The waterfalls, the rainbow fountain, the entrance walk, gift shop, dining terrace, and the remains of the aviary and animal cages all date from the 1960s, Florida’s golden age of tourism.

 The attraction operated until the mid-1970s.
 Bypassed when Interstate 75 was built through Ocala and affected by the competition from Walt Disney World near Orlando, the Rainbow Springs tourist attraction experienced a steady decline in business and was forced to close in 1973.
 In 1990, the property was acquired by the state of Florida to be managed as a state park.
 Today, the Florida Park Service protects the park’s natural and cultural resources.
 That includes the jungle waterfalls, which are still fully functional.